Skip to content

 Deprecated features

-Deprecated features are aspects of the software that are being phased out.
-Whether it’s a deprecated API, a deprecated function, or some other deprecated components, you may need to start looking for alternative solutions for some aspects of the product to replace obsolete features.
+A deprecated feature is a specific function, API, or component that is being phased out while the software itself remains supported.
+You may need to start looking for alternative solutions for some aspects of the product to replace obsolete features.
 However, the product itself is not slated to go away anytime soon, so it should still receive relevant security updates and bug fixes.

 Deprecated software